We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Customers need to answer a comprehensive set of health questions about their medical history concerning the test or medication they wish to purchase.
-Anyone who wants to purchase dermatological treatments must also provide photos of their face if they want to buy acne or anti-aging treatments.
-A person also needs to upload a photo ID and supply their name and date of birth before proceeding to payment.
+Customers need to answer a comprehensive set of questions regarding their medical history relating to the test or medication they wish to purchase.
+Anyone who wants to purchase dermatological treatments must also provide photos of their skin.

+A person must also upload a photo ID and supply their name and date of birth before proceeding to payment.

 Customers need to pay for a medical consultation once they submit their request.

-The fee for medical consultation varies per service line and ranges from $15–60, which covers:
+The fee for a medical consultation varies according to the service but ranges from $15–60.
+This covers the following:

-- an evaluation of a person’s medical history
+- an evaluation of the person’s medical history

 - requests from state-licensed medical practitioners